Vappusima Recipe

 If you don’t have a thermometer to check the temperature, aim for a liquid that is slightly warm to the touch: as long as it’s not too hot for the yeast to die, and not too cold to stop it from activating, it’s fine.

-If you have a brewing pouch, fill it with the cinnamon sticks and citrus pulp, and throw it into the vat.
+If you have a brewing pouch, fill it with the citrus pulp and throw it into the vat.

-If you can, move the whole vat to somewhere cool for 12-24 hours before bottling, so the yeast has time to deactivate and fall to the bottom (this will make the following steps easier).
+If possible, move the vat somewhere cool 12-24 hours before bottling.
+This way the yeast has time to deactivate and fall to the bottom, making next steps easier.

 A brewing vat filled with sima